metaplex-foundation/developer-hub/src/pages/core-candy-machine/index.md

 The name refers to the vending machines that dispense candy for coins via a mechanical crank.
 In this case the candy are NFTs and the payment is SOL or a SPL token.

-{% figure src="/assets/core-candy-machine/candy-machine-photo.png" alt="An AI-generated photo of a typical candy machine" caption="A typical candy machine" /%}

 {% quick-links %}
 {% quick-link title="Getting Started" icon="InboxArrowDown" href="/core-candy-machine/getting-started" description="Find the language or library of your choice and get started with Candy Machines." /%}